rtomayko/rack-cache/doc/configuration.markdown

       # more stuff here
     end

-The `breakers` and `mycacheconfig` configuration files are normal Ruby source files (i.e., they have a `.rb` extension) situated on the `$LOAD_PATH` - the `import` statement works like Ruby's `require` statement but the contents of the files are evaluated in the context of the configuration machinery, as if
+The `busters` and `mycacheconfig` configuration files are normal Ruby source files (i.e., they have a `.rb` extension) situated on the `$LOAD_PATH` - the `import` statement works like Ruby's `require` statement but the contents of the files are evaluated in the context of the configuration machinery, as if